iiiweziza/mini-rag/README.md

 ## .env => to put environment variables (puplic and private)=> .env put in .gitignore file so git ignore it
 ## .env.example => to put environment variables but to seeing in git (public)

+# in the file structurals we followed a MCV method (Models - Controllers - Views)

 ## asset :
 ### .gitkeep ==> reverse of gitignore
 ### postman collectin => if you want to use postman to host your web easily